Do you need a license to be a general contractor in New Mexico?

 - $30 application fee and $6 certificate fee (both of these are refundable)

 - Self-addressed envelope large enough and with sufficient postage to return your application materials if your application is rejected.
-If your application is accepted, this envelope will be used to send your new license once it has been issued
+If your application is accepted, you’ll receive your new license in this envelope.

 NM general contractor license requirements